gdquest-demos/godot-3d-mannequin/README.md

 Most of the configuration available for player movement are located on the `Move` state in the Player scene - the player speed and the rotational speed.

-The Camera has more options.
-On the main Camera state in the Camera scene are items like the default field of view, whether Y is inverted, and sensitivity.
+The CameraRig has more options.
+On the main CameraRig state in the CameraRig scene are items like the default field of view, whether Y is inverted, and sensitivity.

 In addition, the Aim state allows some finer-tuned changes, like whether the aiming camera is first or third person, and by how much it should be offset over-the-shoulder of the character.